pdjr-signalk/signalk-notification-injector/readme/00_readme.md

 __signalk-notification-injector__ parses messages received on a named pipe (FIFO) into keys in the host server's ```vessels.self.notifications``` tree.

-Messages can come from any process which is able to write an appropriately formatted text message to the system filename associated with FIFO.
+Any process which is able to write an appropriately formatted text message to the named pipe has access to the injection process.

-Signal K places no arbitrary restrictions on notification keys or their semantics and other Signal K processes can interpret and use notification key values as they see fit.
+Signal K places no arbitrary restrictions on the semantics or processing of notification keys and Signal K processes can interpret and use notification key values as they see fit.

 On my vessel, I use __signalk-notification-injector__ as part of an SMS based